 Bethesda, MD 20814-3449

 The Master of Science in Occupational Therapy (M.S.O.T.) program is a rigorous program with high expectations for students' performance.
-The total number of graduates from the Seton Hall University Master of Science in Occupational Therapy program during the calendar years of 2013-2015 was 142, with an overall graduation rate of 90.4%.
-Occasionally, students chose to withdraw from the program for various reasons.
+The total number of graduates from the Seton Hall University Master of Science in Occupational Therapy program during the calendar years of 2014-2016 was 95, with an overall graduation rate of 92.2%.

 of the program will be eligible to sit for the National Certification